Clear, cold light and quiet introspection infuse two moods of existential contemplation on a winter’s day. – RW

 A miniature duet scored for flute and harp.
 (Video is a concert performance by Erëmira Çitaku, flute & Cagatay Akyol, harp at the June 19, 2019 Flute Sound concert at the National Library of Kosovo in Prishtinë, Kosovë)

-A duet for solo wind (or brass) and marimba in two continuous movements.
+A duet for solo wind and marimba in two continuous movements.

 I. That’s What I Heard